binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Rule 901(a)** To admit evidence, the court requires that the evidence be authenticated.
 To authenticate evidence, the proponent of evidence must produce evidence that shows that the evidence the proponent seeks to admit is really the evidence the proponent claims it to be.

-**Types of evidence**

-- **Oral testimony** is offered as evidence by fact witnesses, expert witnesses and character witnesses (pp 6-7).
+### Types of evidence

+**Oral testimony:**

-- {:.indent-3}**Fact witnesses** are “people who perceived facts related to the lawsuit and testify about those facts.”
+- {:.indent-2}**Fact witnesses** are “people who perceived facts related to the lawsuit and testify about those facts.”
 The law does not give “eyewitness” special status over other kinds of fact witness.
-- {:.indent-3}**Expert witnesses** “use specialized knowledge to interpret evidence or explain it to the jury.”
+- {:.indent-2}**Expert witnesses** “use specialized knowledge to interpret evidence or explain it to the jury.”
 Do not need to have firsthand knowledge of the controversy in question.
-- {:.indent-3}**Character witnesses** “offer information about the good or the bad character of a party or witness.”
+- {:.indent-2}**Character witnesses** “offer information about the good or the bad character of a party or witness.”
 The FRE limits the use of character witnesses.

-- **Real evidence** is “any physical evidence that a party claims played a direct role in the controversy.” (p.
-8)
-- {:.indent-3}**For “real” evidence to be admitted into evidence, someone has to request it be admitted in a request to admit or a pretrial conference.
-To admit evidence, the court requires that the evidence be authenticated or identified.
-R 901.
+**Real evidence** is “any physical evidence that a party claims played a direct role in the controversy.”
+For “real” evidence to be admitted into evidence, someone has to request it be admitted in a request to admit or a pretrial conference.
+To admit evidence, the court requires that the evidence be authenticated or identified. (**Rule 901**).

-- **Documentary evidence** "encompasses any type of writing or recording of information.” (p.
-8)
+**Documentary evidence** is any type of writing or recording of information.

-- **Demonstrative evidence** is “not an object that played a role in the disputed events. (…) Charts, tables, pictures, maps and graphs are common types of demonstrative evidence.” (pp. 8-9)
+**Demonstrative evidence** is an object that did not play a role in the disputed events.
+Charts, tables, pictures, maps and graphs are common types of demonstrative evidence.

-- **Stipulations** are when both parties agree on a fact.
-When they do, they can stipulate that the fact is true for the purposes of litigation. (p.
-9)
+**Stipulations** are when both parties agree on a fact.
+When they do, they can stipulate that the fact is true for the purposes of litigation.

-- **Judicial Notice** is when “if a fact is indisputably true (…) the trial judge can take judicial notice of the fact.”
+**Judicial Notice**: “if a fact is indisputably true (…) the trial judge can take judicial notice of the fact.”
 The fact must be either “generally known” or “accurately and readily determined.” (p.
 10)

-- **Circumstantial evidence** (FRE does not use this phrase) is “any evidence that requires the jury to make an inference connecting the evidence with a disputed fact.” (p.
-14).
+**Circumstantial evidence** (FRE does not use this phrase) is “any evidence that requires the jury to make an inference connecting the evidence with a disputed fact.”
 Compare with

-- **Direct evidence**, “requires no inferential bridge; it directly establishes a contested fact.” (p.
-14).
+**Direct evidence** directly establishes a contested fact and requires no inferential bridge.

-- **Indirect evidence** requires the jury to make more inferential leaps.
+**Indirect evidence** requires the jury to make more inferential leaps.

-- {:.indent-2}something
-- {:.indent-2}something

 ---